rks101/webapps/README.md

 [RunJS playground for JavaScript](https://runjs.app/) to check syntax and basic testing of the script.

-[Codepen](https://codepen.io/pen/) for side-by-side HTML, CSS and Javascript editor window to visualise code for web apps.
+[Codepen](https://codepen.io/pen/) for side-by-side HTML, CSS, and Javascript editor windows to visualize code for web apps.

 **JavaScript frameworks**